patfiaux/RELICS/README.md

 # RELICS
-Regulatory Element Location Identification  in CRISPR screens
+RELICS: Regulatory Element Location Identification  in CRISPR screens

+The `RELICS` package use a generalized linear mixed model (GLMM) to analyze CRISPR regulatory screens.
+Given a set of training guides (usually positive and negative controls) `RELICS' identifies regions which are more similar to the positive controls (enhancer like) and regions which are more similar to negative controls (non-regulatory like).

 # Install requirements